Chaotic (TV series)

-Chaotic is an American-Canadian animated science fantasy television series produced by 4Kids Entertainment.
-It was animated by Canadian studio Bardel Entertainment for season 1 and South Korean studio Dong Woo Animation for season 2 and 3.
-It is based on the Danish trading card game of the same name, with most of the plot based on the original storyline of the Danish trading card game.
+Chaotic is an American animated science fantasy television series produced by 4Kids Entertainment and Chaotic USA Entertainment Group, with animation provided by Bardel Entertainment for season 1 and South Korean studio Dong Woo Animation for seasons 2 and 3.
+It is based on the Danish trading card game of the same name, with most of the plot based on the game's original storyline.